 In approaching these core areas, the Arizona MDP draws from an interdisciplinary pool of academic expertise and development practitioners, reflecting Arizona’s deep, residing commitment to connecting local issues with global networks of knowledge.

 Students have the option to gain a Certificate of specialization as they work toward completion of their MDP degree.
-There are three existing certificate tracks:
+There are two existing certificate tracks:

 - Collaborative Governance from the School of Government & Public Policy

 - Public Health from the Mel and Enid Zuckerman College of Public Health